nafiz2425/Nafiz2425/README.md

 - Excel (Pivot, VLOOKUP)
 - MIS Reporting
 - Hospital IPD Billing
-- Learning SQL & Power BI## Hi there 👋
+- Learning SQL & Power BI

 <!--
 **nafiz2425/Nafiz2425** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.